LuLi0077/SDC/Vehicle_Detection/README.md

 * Tested different features for the classifier: mix of color channels can be extracted through a better selection process
 * Tested a list of classifiers, mostly with default setting: better hyper parameter tuning or blending of several classifiers may improve the accuracy
 * Tested couple of CNNs: as always, many more existing networks can be tested
-* For the sliding window implementation, a constant window size was used: a better approach would be using bigger windows near the bottom of the image and increse as it gets further away
+* For the sliding window implementation, a constant window size was used.
+A better approach would be using bigger windows near the bottom of the image and decrease the window as the car gets further away
 * Could leverage [Advanced Lane Detection](https://github.com/LuLi0077/SDC/tree/master/Advanced_Lane_Detection) more to transform perspective and classify vehicles within each lane line.
 And address the issue of false positive on shadowy areas by applying color transforms and gradients.
 * False positive rate can be futher reduced by more robust setting for area of interest, they are hard-coded in this project which may not work well in other situations.
 * Although not relevant for this video, classify and track multiple classes will be more useful in practice, e.g. traffic lights, pedestrians and signs.